wireseo/tp/docs/DeveloperGuide.md

 `EditLoginCommand` to capture the interactions between the `EditLoginCommand` and other object classes.

 #### 4.5.1 What is EditCommand
-The `EditCommand` is an abstract class encapsulating the different implementations to edit `Student`, `UserLogin` and `MasterCheck`.
+The `EditCommand` is an abstract class encapsulating the different implementations to edit `Student`, `UserLogin` and `MasteryCheck`.

 #### 4.5.2 Structure of EditCommand
-The following diagram shows the overview of the EditCommand Class Diagram:
+The following diagram shows the overview of the `EditCommand` Class Diagram:

 ![Class Diagram of Edit Commands](images/EditCommandClassDiagram.png)